Skip to content

 By leveraging a CRM and a RevOps framework, everyone involved in engagements with prospects and customers is on the same page.

-Doing Customer Service with a CRM
+Doing Customer Service With a CRM

 This brings us to how customer service teams can use a CRM.